5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 ## Testing APLTree modules

 By now we are using quite a number of modules from the APLTree project.
-Shouldn't we test them as well?
-After all if they break our application will stop working!
+Shouldn’t we test them as well?
+After all if they break, our application will stop working!
 Well, there are pros and cons:

 Pro
 : The modules have their own unit tests, and those are exhaustive.
 An update is published only after all the test cases have passed.

-: The modules are constantly adapted to new demands or changes in the environment etc. Therefore a new version of Windows or Dyalog won't break them, although you need to allow some time for this to happen.
-"Some time" just means that you cannot expect the APLTree modules to be ready on the day a new version of either Windows or Dyalog becomes available.
+: The modules are constantly adapted to new demands or changes in the environment, etc. Therefore a new version of Windows or Dyalog won’t break them, although you need to allow some time for this to happen.
+“Some time” just means that you cannot expect the APLTree modules to be ready on the day a new version of either Windows or Dyalog becomes available.

 Contra
-: We cannot know whether those test cases cover the same environment(s) (different versions of Windows, different versions of Dyalog, domain-managed network or not, network drives or not, multi-threaded versus single-threaded, you name it) our application will run in.
+: We cannot know whether those test cases cover the same environment/s (different versions of Windows, different versions of Dyalog, domain-managed network or not, network drives or not, multi-threaded versus single-threaded, you name it) our application will run in.

-That clearly means that we should incorporate the tests those modules come with into our own test suite, although we are sure that not too many people/companies using modules from the APLTree library are actually doing this.
+That suggests we should incorporate the tests the modules come with into our own test suite. <!-- , although we are sure that not too many people/companies using modules from the APLTree library are actually doing this. -->

-Anyway, it's not difficult to do at all: every module has a workspace saved on GitHub that comes with all that's needed in order to carry out the test cases.
+It’s not difficult to do: every module has a workspace saved on GitHub that comes with everything needed to run the test cases.

+All it requires is

+* start Dyalog (_your_ version of Dyalog that is)
+* load that workspace
-All it requires it starting Dyalog (_your_ version of Dyalog that is), load that workspace, execute `#.TestCases.Run` (because all modules of the APLTree library host their test cases in an ordinary (non-scripted) namespace, catch the result and return it with `⎕OFF` to the calling environment.
-As long as that is `0` that's all what's required.
+* execute `#.TestCases.Run` (because all modules of the APLTree library host their test cases in an ordinary (non-scripted) namespace
+* catch the result and return it with `⎕OFF` to the calling environment: as long as it’s `0`, all is well

+If it’s not `0`:

-If it's not `0` you start your version of Dyalog, load the workspace of the module with one or more failing test cases and run `#.TestCases.RunDebug 0` in order to investigate what went wrong.
+* start your version of Dyalog
+* load the workspace of the module that has one or more failing test cases
+* run `#.TestCases.RunDebug 0` to investigate what went wrong

 [^beck]: Kent Beck, in conversation with one of the authors.